|Values are valid only on day of printing.|

 HBV can be transmitted from mother to child during delivery through contact with blood and vaginal secretions, but it is not commonly transmitted transplacentally.
 Infection of the infant can occur if the mother is a chronic hepatitis B surface antigen carrier or has an acute HBV infection at the time of delivery.
 Transmission is rare if an acute infection occurs in either the first or second trimester of pregnancy.

-Determining the level of infectivity in pregnant women with chronic HBV infection
+Determining the level of infectivity of chronic hepatitis B in pregnant women

 Hepatitis B surface antigen (HBsAg) is the first serologic marker appearing in the serum 6 to 16 weeks following hepatitis B virus (HBV) infection.
-A positive result for HBsAg is diagnostic of acute or chronic HBV infection.
-In acute cases, HBsAg usually disappears 1 to 2 months after the onset of symptoms.
+A confirmed positive result for HBsAg is indicative of acute or chronic hepatitis B. In acute cases, HBsAg usually disappears 1 to 2 months after the onset of symptoms.
 Persistence of HBsAg for more than 6 months indicates development of either a chronic carrier state or chronic liver disease.
 Hepatitis B surface antibody (anti-HBs) appears with the resolution of HBV infection after the disappearance of HBsAg.

 Hepatitis B envelope antigen (HBeAg) appears at approximately the same time as HBsAg and indicates that the virus is replicating and the individual is infectious.
 Appearance of hepatitis Be antibody (anti-HBe) after the disappearance of HBsAg and HBeAg usually indicates recovery and loss of infectivity.